mkorthof/chrupd/README.md

          -noVbs   to not use vbs wrapper to hide window when creating task -confirm to answer Y on prompt about removing scheduled task

-         -ignVer  (!) ignore version mismatch between feed and url

-EXAMPLE: .\chrupd.cmd -editor Nik -channel stable -getFile chromium-nosync.exe
+EXAMPLE: .\chrupd.cmd -editor Nik -channel stable [-crTask]
-                      [-crTask]

-NOTES:   - Options are CasE Sensive
-         - Option "getFile" is only used if editor is set to "Nik"
+NOTES:   Options "editor" and "channel" need an argument (CasE Sensive)
-         - Options "xxTask" can also be used without any other options
-         - Options can be set permanently using variables inside script
+         Schedule "xxTask" options can also be used without any other options Options can be set permanently using variables inside script
 </pre>